kentdaitken/Open-Government/Why Open Matters.md

 Why Open Data Matters
 =====================

-This page is as much for me figuring it out for myself as it is making resources available to you.
+This page is as much for me answering that question for myself as it is for collecting resources.
 Additions welcome.

 ##Definition